naturalis/geneious-plugin/README.md

 - **CRS Import**  Adds annotations retrieved from CRS to to existing nucleotide sequence documents.
 - **BOLD Import**  Adds annotations retrieved from BOLD to to existing nucleotide sequence documents.

-The AB1/Fasta Import operation and the Split Name operations share a substantial code base in ([nl.naturalis.geneious.name](/importers/src/main/java/nl/naturalis/geneious/name)).
-Likewise the Sample Sheet, CRS and BOLD operation
+The AB1/Fasta Import operation and the Split Name operations share a substantial code in the [nl.naturalis.geneious.name](/importers/src/main/java/nl/naturalis/geneious/name) package.
+The Sample Sheet, CRS and BOLD operation also share a substantial amount of code in the [nl.naturalis.geneious.csv](/importers/src/main/java/nl/naturalis/geneious/csv) package.

 ## Developer Setup